tonitienda/go-proxy-mermaid/README.md

 ### Env Vars

 - `PORT`: Port to listen on (default: 8080)
-- `PROXY_URL`: URL to proxy to (default: http://localhost:8081).
+- `NEXT_SERVICE`: URL to proxy to (default: http://localhost:8081).
 Can be a comma-separated list of URLs to forward the request to multiple servers.
-- `NAME`: Name of the server (default: proxy)
+- `SERVICE_NAME`: Name of the server (default: proxy)

 ### Responses